eodash/eodash-docs/processing.md

 https://greatapi.com/v1/feature/timeseries/austria
 ```

-By using templatig language it is possible to utilize the properties that have been defined in the inputs.
+By using templating language it is possible to utilize the properties that have been defined in the inputs.
 For example we can use the `feature_id` in the GET request.
 The definition in the eodash_catalog collection would be:

 ```yaml
 Process: